parlance-labs/langfree/README.md

 application that facilitates some of these tasks.

 However, LangSmith may not suit everyone’s needs.
-It is often desirable to buid your own data inspection and curation infrastructure so you can add your own features.
+It is often desirable to buid your own data inspection and curation infrastructure:

 > One pattern I noticed is that great AI researchers are willing to
 > manually inspect lots of data.
 And more than that, **they build